markolenkkeri/istumapaikat-web/README.md

 Tool for randomizing seat locations.
 Same as istumapaikat, but in webapp format.

 ## Installation
 Clone this repository.
-Run `./gradlew bootRun` or `gradlew.bat bootRun`
+Run `./gradlew bootRun` or `gradlew.bat bootRun` or install Gradle and Grails with http://sdkman.io .

 ## Usage
 Call http://localhost:8080/action/randomize